Look: When a cheetah took a ‘leisurely stroll’ down a bustling UAE street

 'It’s illegal and prohibited to own, possess, trade, or breed dangerous animals,' one expert said

-December 7, 2010: Cheetah takes a leisurely stroll down a bustling Sharjah street.- File Photo
+December 7, 2010: Cheetah takes a leisurely stroll down a bustling Sharjah street.
+(KT FIle Photo)

 Why did the cheetah cross the road?
 Why was there a camel at a petrol station?
 Why an ox was tethered to a parking sign?
 These were no riddles nor a guessing game – but actual instances that happened at various times and places across the UAE.